AbuObayeh04/To-Do-List-App/README.md

-# To-Do-List-App
+# Todo List App

-This is a Todo list app with sj
+## This is my Todo list app

+i made this app with HTML, CSS & JS
+### i needed to know :
+      - basics of HTML
+      - basics of CSS
+      - events
+      - functions
+      - variables
+      - heigher order function like ( filter , forEach )